open-pioneer/trails-starter/docs/dev/Guide.md

 [ESLint](https://eslint.org/) runs within the dev server (as a vite plugin) and when pushing to the github repository (within the github actions workflow).
 It checks the code against configured rules (see `.eslintrc`) and fails the build when it detects a code style violation.
 ESLint helps detecting minor style issues (e.g. missing semicolons) and outright programming errors (e.g. wrong usage of react hooks).

+## Known Issues

+### Hot reloading with \[jt\]sx-Files and side effects

+Vite will automatically hot reload `.jsx` and `.tsx` files when they are being edited.
+Most changes to react components can then be applied without reloading the page.

+However, during hot reload, the containing module will be executed again.
+It should therefore be free of side effects on module level.

+This might be a problem if a `.[jt]sx` defines a Web Component (via `customElements.define(...)`) because redefining a Web Component is an error.

+There are two recommendations to avoid problems:

+1. As a general rule, try to keep your `.jsx` and `.tsx` modules free of side effects.
+2. Don't use `app.tsx` or `app.jsx` during development.
+   Instead, use a plain `app.ts` or `app.js` and put the React UI in a different file.